DarKnight0102/multi-channel-authentication-with-DI-Java/README.md

 ```
 #### Service Class

 Here they are the authentication classes that which encapsulated authentication logic.
 It is also the extending point for new authentication channels.
 Each channels has its own authentication logic.
-When a new channel need to be added, a new service class will be created and add into the classpath.
-Service classimplements the interface.
+When a new channel needs to be added, a new service class will be created and add into the classpath.
+Service class implements the interface.
 We are going to have the following classes:

 - MySQLAuthenticate
 - GoogleAuthenticate